plusk/b-line/README.md

 You are now ready to develop!
 The server is available at `localhost:3000` in your browser, with hot reloading and everything!

+For map routing, you need to get a [Mapbox API key](https://www.mapbox.com/signup/).
+It's limited to a couple of thousand requests per day.
+When you have your key, make a file named `.env.local` at the root of the project, then add the following line to the file: `VUE_APP_API_KEY="INSERT YOUR KEY HERE"`

 If desired, `npm run lint` will lint and fix files

 ## Project structure